Growing Edges

 4-Part Structure of the Session

 1. Briefly explain what the group is all about and share the role of a chaplain, and the purpose of the session (including a working definition of spirituality).
-Explain the activities in the session which may include the following: to listen to each other's stories by reflecting on a story/parable/mythology, to do contemplative art work, to read/sing poems & prayers, to practice mindful breathing, prayerful gestures & silence.
-Guidelines: Respect (no cross talk); Use a talking object.
-Lighting the candle to mark the sacred circle.
-Here is a script you and use/revise/adapt.
+Explain the activities in the session which includes listening to a wisdom story and reflect together on a spiritual theme.

 2. Welcome Song

-3. Invite everyone to share their name, their pronouns, and share a bit about themselves using one of these two check in tools: (1) Holy Listening Stones, OR (2) Rocks & Water Check-In
+3. Invite everyone to share their name, their pronouns, and share a bit about themselves using one of these check-in tools: (a) Heart Weather Check In (b) Rock & Water - aka highs & lows, (c) Holy Listening Stones, (d) Avatar the Last Airbender, + Elements Circle, (e) The 4 Seasons - aka Quadratos

-1. Hearing a Wisdom Story (click on Leader's Guide tab for a list of wisdom stories that I use in my spiritual care groups)
+1. Hearing a wisdom story (click on the Wisdom Story List for a list of wisdom stories that I use in my spiritual care groups)

 2. Sharing our wonderings & reflections.
 Levels of Meaning Making: In terms of finding meaning, it is important to have full flexibility on how participants draw out meaning from the wisdom story.
 (1) It is worth noting that sometimes participants may not find any meaning at all, and that's OK (in Godly Play we say, "Sometimes a wisdom story is hard to open, and that is OK because you could always come back to it at a later time until that story opens up to you").
 (2) If participants are unable to articulate some meaning in a story, they may simply name an image, word, or phrase (or archetypal theme/metaphor) that resonates with them; this is akin to an informal Lectio Divina (3) If participants articulate theological connections, the intent of the group is to allow a plurality of interpretations.
 Nuance, multiple meanings, multivalence, and multidimensionality are central exegetical values in spiritual care support groups.
 To get a sense of how to facilitators lead "Wondering Questions" in Godly Play, go to the Godly Play youtube channel to see teachers model the methodology of wondering reflections.